OpenGameDesign/OpenGDS/README.md

 ### Goals

+To offer `generic`, `forward compatible`, and `powerful` solutions to problems in game programming and provide `designs` which can be used across languages for easy `transitioning` between languages and codebases.

+In more detail:

 - Provide design solutions that can work on existing & future codebases.
+- Provide design solutions that are powerful - requires the user to only specify the parameters - and have the solutions do all the heavy lifting.
 - Provide specifications that are ready to be implemented.
   - They start with enough high-level explanation that a non-programmer can learn the topic.
   - In the middle a contract (API) is developed and documented.
   - They end with enough low-level details (equations, basic algorithms) so there isn't anything left unsolved for implementing libraries.
 - Provide a unified design which allows a single documentation source that multiple libraries across different languages can all share.

+### Concerns

+- These specifications provide powerful & generic solutions which inevitably adds overhead when compared to implementing a minimal solution to your problems.

 ### Structure